Eleven Mallorcans in Spain's Top 100: What the Ranking Really Reveals About the Island

 More Than a Number on Paper: Who Benefits from Mallorca's Prosperity?

 Last week, figures from a well-known business ranking once again sparked conversation — on the Passeig, in the corner café and along the coast.
 Eleven people with ties to the Balearic Islands appear among Spain's 100 richest.
+This is detailed in Wealth List 2025: How Hoteliers Concentrate Power in the Balearic Islands.
 On the island this is usually met with a shrug and a "Well, they were just lucky."
 But behind the names are large hotel chains, banks and family businesses that leave real traces here: jobs, buildings, foundations — and sometimes conflicts over space and planning.

 Who Tops the List — and What Does That Mean Locally?

 The list is headed by a hotelier's name that is familiar to almost everyone in Mallorca.
 Behind it follow other families, many with decades of experience in tourism, but also representatives from the banking sector.
 When you stroll through Palma, you see their presence: administrative buildings, well-kept hotel entrances, occasionally the logo of a foundation on the town hall.
+The effects on commerce are discussed in Retail on the Balearic Islands grows — but for whom?.
 It is these visible traces that reinforce the impression of economic power on the island.

 The Bigger Problem: Concentration of Influence